Richard Bethell, 1st Baron Westbury: Career

 Westbury was made a Queen's Counsel in 1840 was appointed Vice-Chancellor of the County Palatine of Lancaster in 1851.
 His most important public service was the reform of the then existing mode of legal education, a reform which ensured that students before call to the bar should have at least some acquaintance with the elements of the subject which they were to profess.

 In 1847, he ran unsuccessfully for Parliament; contesting Shaftesbury, he lost to Whig politician Richard Brinsley Sheridan.
 He was successful in his second attempt in 1851, when he was elected for Aylesbury.
 Attaching himself to the liberals, he became Solicitor General in 1852, on which occasion he was made a Knight Bachelor.

+In 1854, Westbury was appointed to the Royal Commission for Consolidating the Statute Law, a royal commission to consolidate existing statutes and enactments of English law.

-He was nominated Attorney-General in 1856 and again in 1859, serving both times for two years.
-He represented Wolverhampton from 1859–61.
+Westbury was nominated Attorney-General in 1856 and again in 1859, serving both times for two years.
+He represented Wolverhampton from 1859 to 1861.

 On 26 June 1861, on the death of Lord Campbell, he was appointed Lord Chancellor and raised to the peerage as Baron Westbury, of Westbury, in the County of Wiltshire.
 Owing to the reception by parliament of reports of committees nominated to consider the circumstances of certain appointments in the Leeds Bankruptcy Court, as well as the granting a pension to a Mr Leonard Edmunds, a clerk in the patent office, and a clerk of the parliaments, the Lord Chancellor felt it incumbent upon him to resign his office, which he accordingly did on 5 July 1865, and was succeeded by Robert Rolfe, 1st Baron Cranworth.
 After his resignation he continued to take part in the judicial sittings of the House of Lords and the Privy Council until his death.
 In 1872 he was appointed arbitrator under the European Assurance Society Act 1872.